 The fixed-function performance monitoring counter minstret holds a count of the number of instructions the hart has retired since some arbitrary time in the past.
 The minstret counter is read-write and 64 bits wide.
-Reads of minstret return the lower 32 bits, while reads of minstreth return the upper 32 bits of the 64-bit minstret counter.
+Reads of minstret return all 64 bits of the minstret CSR.